 Best electric SUVs to buy now

-This decade will see the popularity of electric cars rise at a phenomenal rate.
-Ever-improving battery tech, faster charge times and - crucially - an increased charging infrastructure will see the market flood with a huge range of new EVs.
+During this decade we're seeing the popularity of electric cars rise at a phenomenal rate.
+Ever-improving battery tech, faster charge times and, crucially, a more easily accessible charging infrastructure will encourage a large number of owners to make the switch to electric models.

 On top of all of that, there’s pressure from world governments to force manufacturers to drop their average fleet CO2 emissions by a significant margin over the coming years.
-Big, heavy SUVs are generally the worst offenders when it comes to tailpipe emissions, and given their ever-growing popularity among car buyers, what better place for car firms to kick off the EV boom?
+Big, heavy SUVs are generally the worst offenders when it comes to tailpipe emissions, and given their ever-growing popularity among car buyers, what better place for car firms to start converting their model line-ups to electric?

-The choice on the market is ever-increasing, with all sorts of car manufacturers due to get in on the EV SUV act by the end of 2020.
+The choice on the market is ever-increasing, with all sorts of car manufacturers due to get in on the EV SUV act over the next few years.
 We’ve taken a look at the best 10 electric SUVs on sale right now.
 All of these cars are significantly cleaner than their combustion-powered counterparts, and as national energy supplies become increasingly less dependent on fossil fuels, the gap will continue to grow.
-But there’s other benefits to EVs too, including quieter powertrains and smoother power delivery.
+There are, however, other benefits to EVs such as quieter powertrains, a smooth power delivery and excellent performance.

 Below we examine the best electric SUV options on the market right now...